 Unplugging and Encouraging Active, Independent Childhoods

-October 12, 2023 @ 2:00 pm - 3:00 pm UTC+0
+June 11 @ 2:00 pm - 3:00 pm UTC+0

 Webinar Description

-Hear from a leading childhood independence advocacy organization, Let Grow, and ways to make it possible for everyone to walk and roll in daily life from Safe Routes Partnership.
-Attendees will learn about the positive effects of removing barriers to empower kids to get outside and be active, helping maintain their physical health as well as nurture their independence.
+The good news?
+Many organizations are working to remove barriers and reverse this trend.
+In this webinar, hear from a leading childhood independence advocacy organization, Let Grow, and ways to make it possible for everyone to walk and roll in daily life from Safe Routes Partnership.

 Webinar Speakers